marczz/rest-sphinx-memo/source/ReST.rst

 -  `rst2pdf <http://code.google.com/p/rst2pdf/>`_ is a
    tool for transforming reStructuredText to PDF using ReportLab.
    It supports Sphinx.
--  How to write docstrings
+-  How to write docstrings:

    -  Look at examples in `Official list of projects using Sphinx
       <http://sphinx.pocoo.org/examples.html>`_